Licensing the Cybersecurity Sustainability Standard™ and Framework™

 What a License Does Not Allow

-The framework may not be copied, republished, resold, or repackaged.
+Neither the Cybersecurity Sustainability Standard™ nor the Cybersecurity Sustainability Framework™ may be copied, republished, resold, or repackaged.

 Without an active license, you may not:

-Use the framework to deliver paid consulting services
+Use the Standard or Framework to deliver paid consulting, advisory, or vCISO services

-Use the framework’s name or structure to market services
+Use the Standard's or Framework's name, structure, or methodology to market services

 Who Licensing Is For